Here’s Why the Rejection Rate for Asylum Seekers Has Exploded in America’s Largest Immigration Court in NYC

 The asylum denial rate in the New York City immigration court rose from 15 percent in fiscal year 2016, the last full year of the Obama administration, to 44 percent in fiscal year 2019, which ended Sept.
 30. The rest of the country, excluding New York, has been relatively stable, with denials going from 69 percent to 74 percent.
 That is, the rate of denials in the rest of the country increased by one-ninth, but in New York they almost trebled.

-There are other courts where the rate of denials has shot up sharply over the same period: Newark, N.J.
-(168 percent); Boston (147 percent); Philadelphia (118 percent).
+There are other courts where the rate of denials has shot up sharply over the same period: Newark, New Jersey (168 percent); Boston (147 percent); Philadelphia (118 percent).
 But because of the volume of its caseload, what’s happening in New York is driving the national trend against asylum.
-For now, in sheer numbers, New York judges still granted more asylum requests over the last year than those in San Francisco, Los Angeles and Arlington, Va., the next three largest courts, combined.
+For now, in sheer numbers, New York judges still granted more asylum requests over the last year than those in San Francisco, Los Angeles, and Arlington, Virginia, the next three largest courts, combined.

 An analysis of federal data compiled by the Transactional Records Access Clearinghouse at Syracuse University and interviews with former immigration judges, lawyers, immigrant advocates and experts finds multiple reasons for the sharp shift in the nation’s largest immigration court as compared to the rest of the country: